rec0de/crowbar-tool/README.md

 ### Misc.
 Please make sure that some SMT solver is installed and callable via command line.

+### Minor bugs
 Right now, Crowbar does not support to pass a product to the ABS compiler.
+Right now, lists are not translated into the SMT-LIB signature, so parameter lists of classes with more than one element cause crowbar to fail.